khiner/ProcessingRayTracer/README.md

 * `glossy  dr dg db  sr sg sb  spec_pow  k_refl  gloss_radius`:
 Create a shiny surface material.
 `(dr dg db)` are the diffuse color coefficients, just as in the `surface` command.
-`(sr sg sb)` are the specular color coefficients, and only affect the colors of the specular highlights.
+`(sr sg sb)` are the specular color coefficients and only affect the colors of the specular highlights.
 `spec_pow` affects the apparent roughness of the surface, with higher values giving tighter highlights.
 `k_refl > 0` indicates the surface is shiny enough to shoot reflected rays and indicates how much they contribute to the surface color.
 When `gloss_radius == 0`, the direction of the reflected rays travels in the perfect mirror direction.